stern/stern/README.md

 ## Completion

-Stern supports command-line auto completion for bash or zsh. `stern --completion=(bash|zsh)` outputs the shell completion code which work by being evaluated in `.bashrc`, etc for the specified shell.
+Stern supports command-line auto completion for bash, zsh or fish. `stern --completion=(bash|zsh|fish)` outputs the shell completion code which work by being evaluated in `.bashrc`, etc for the specified shell.
 In addition, Stern supports dynamic completion for `--namespace` and `--context`.
 In order to use that, kubectl must be installed on your environment.